DavidMercier/TriDiMap/doc/mapping.rst

    *Cross-sectional scheme of 2 side-by-side indents, with the definition of geometrical parameters*

-More recently, it has been demonstrated that a minimum indent spacing of 10 times the indentation depth was sufficient to obtain insignificant hardness deviation for different bulk materials and coatings tested with a Berkovich indenter.
+More recently, it has been demonstrated numerically that a minimum indent spacing of 10 times the indentation depth was sufficient to obtain insignificant hardness deviation (less than 5% error) for different bulk materials and coatings tested with a Berkovich indenter.
 And this result has been generalized for other indenter geometries (spherical and Vickers tips), and it was found that a minimum indent spacing of 1.5 times the indent contact lateral dimension is enough to get accurate results [#SudharshanPhani_2019]_.
+This paper highlights as well the effect of indenter inclination and the minimum space to define between 2 indents.
+And of course, higher is the indenter angle, higher has to be the distance between 2 neighobooring indents.

 For example, let's have a sample of metallic matrix reinforced with 1 :math:`\text{micron}` radius ceramic particles, and a with a surface sample RMS roughness estimated around 30 :math:`\text{nm}`.